SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     :align: center

 The subscript's setter has an implicit ``value`` parameter of type ``Double?``.
-(A subscript setter's ``value`` parameter always has the same type as the return type of the subscript's getter.)
 The ``value`` parameter contains the new value to set for that row and column, and is checked by the subscript's setter: